Criminology and Psychology BA (Hons)

 Facilities

-The £6million Law and Psychology building provides contemporary teaching and learning facilities for students in the Department of Law and Criminology and the Department of Psychology.
+The £6m Law and Psychology building provides contemporary teaching and learning facilities for students in the Department of Psychology.

 The three-storey building includes a 250-seat lecture theatre, seminar and tutorial rooms, and social learning areas which encourage a more informal and interactive style of learning.
 There are also specially designed experimental facilities for psychological research.